ionic-team/capacitor/site/docs-md/basics/using-plugins.md

 ## Cordova Support

 Capacitor supports a wide variety of Cordova plugins, but there are some things to keep in mind.
-Follow the [Cordova Plugin Usage Guide](/docs/basics/cordova) for more information.
+Follow the [Capacitor Plugin Migration Guide](/docs/cordova/migrating-from-cordova-to-capacitor) for more information.